annie0sc/big-data-covid-vaccine/README.md

 * Naga Anshitha Velagapudi - Going to work on Flink which is used to process data streams in large data.
 * Harika Kulkarni - Will be working on Flink.

-## SUbTopics:
+## SubTopics:
-1. Swaroop Reddy - Datastream Processing
+1. Swaroop Reddy Gottigundala- Datastream Processing
-1. Annie Samarpitha - Weekly cases and deaths weekly counts
+1. Annie Samarpitha Chandolu- Weekly cases and deaths weekly counts
 1. Alekhya Jaddu - Wordcount using pyFlink
 1. Tejaswi Reddy Kandula - Wordcount using Flink
 1. Naga Anshitha Velagapudi - Analyze active and critical cases